Warfare in early modern Scotland

-Summary

 In the late Middle Ages, Scottish armies were assembled on the basis of common service, feudal obligations and money contracts of bonds of manrent.
 In 1513 these systems produced a large and formidable force, but in the mid-sixteenth century there were difficulties in recruitment.
 Individuals were expected to provide their own equipment, including axes and pole arms.
 Highland troops often brought bows and two-handed swords.
 Heavy armour was abandoned after the Flodden campaign.
 Highland lords tended to continue to use lighter chainmail and ordinary highlanders dressed in the plaid.
 The crown took an increasing role in the supply of equipment.
 The pike replaced the spear and the Scots began to convert from the bow to gunpowder firearms.
 Feudal heavy cavalry were replaced with light horse, often drawn from the Borders.
 James IV established a gun foundry in 1511 and gunpowder weaponry fundamentally altered the nature of castle architecture.
 In the 1540s and 1550s, Scotland was given a defended border of earthwork forts and additions to existing castles.

 There were attempts to create royal naval forces in the fifteenth century.
 James IV founded a harbour at Newhaven and a dockyard at the Pools of Airth.
 He acquired a total of 38 ships including the Great Michael, at that time the largest in Europe.
 Scottish ships had some success against privateers, accompanied the king on his expeditions to the islands, and intervened in Scandinavia and the Baltic, but were sold after the Flodden campaign.
 Scottish naval efforts subsequently relied on privateering captains and hired merchantmen.
 Despite truces with England there were periodic outbreaks of a guerre de course.
 James V built a new harbour at Burntisland in 1542.
 The chief use of naval power in his reign were a series of expeditions to the Isles and France.
 The Union of Crowns in 1603 ended conflict with England, but England's foreign policy opened up Scottish shipping to attack.
 In 1626 a squadron of three ships were bought and equipped for protection and there were marque fleets of privateers.
 In 1627, the Royal Scots Navy and privateers participated in the major expedition to Biscay.
 The Scots also returned to West Indies and in 1629 took part in the capture of Quebec.